LogoLogo

 • Query Execution: Shows whether query execution is possible.

-• Embeddable: Determines if content can be embedded in other platforms using html iframes.
+• Embeddable: Determines if content can be embedded in other platforms using HTML iframes.

 • Guest Access: Indicates if guests can access the shared content.